-Plants and animals
+Plants

-The town of Jasper is in a national park, so we need to take extra care to protect the plants, trees and shrubs that grow here naturally.
+The town of Jasper is in a national park, so we need to take extra care to protect the plants, trees and shrubs that naturally grow here.

-Before you plant a tree or shrub on your property, check out this list of trees and plants that work best for the park.
+Before you plant a tree or shrub on your property, check this list of trees and plants that work best for the park.